List of DuckTales characters: Webby Vanderquack

-Webbigail "Webby" Vanderquack (voiced by Russi Taylor in the 1987 series, DuckTales the Movie, and DuckTales: Remastered; Kate Micucci in the 2017 series) is the granddaughter of Mrs. Beakley and friend of Huey, Dewey and Louie Duck.
+Webbigail "Webby" Vanderquack (voiced by Russi Taylor in the 1987 series, DuckTales the Movie, and DuckTales: Remastered; Kate Micucci in the 2017 series) is the granddaughter of Mrs. Beakley and a friend of Huey, Dewey and Louie Duck who, like them, also refers to Scrooge as "Uncle Scrooge".

-In the 1987 series, she visually resembles April, May, and June from the Disney comics.
+In the 1987 series, Webby visually resembles April, May, and June from the Disney comics.
 She is characterized as younger than the nephews, despite being the same size.
-She is a tenderhearted girl who is always seen carrying her "Quacky-Patch" doll.
+She is a tenderhearted girl, who is always seen carrying her "Quacky-Patch" doll.
 Her love for animals is a recurring theme, be it penguins, koalas, dinosaurs, or even the Yeti.
-Webby is typically wearing a pink shirt and a large hairbow, she is usually rather timid, and often has difficulties being accepted by the boys, although she is also a capable Junior Woodchuck scout.
+Webby is typically wearing a pink shirt and a large bow on her head, she is usually rather timid, and often has difficulties being accepted by the boys, although she is also a capable Junior Woodchuck scout.

-In the 2017 series, Webby is around the boys' age, being an intellectual nerd and somewhat of an athletic genius, with her character wearing a pink shirt with a blue sleeveless sweater vest, a purple skirt, and a smaller hairbow on her right-side.
-She is also an enthusiastic adventure fan and Clan McDuck historian who idolizes Scrooge as one of the greatest adventurers of all time.
+In the 2017 series, Webby is around the boys' age, being an intellectual nerd and somewhat of an athletic genius, with her character wearing a pink shirt with a blue sleeveless sweater vest, a purple skirt, and a smaller bow on the side of her head.
+She is also an enthusiastic adventure fan and Clan McDuck historian who idolizes Scrooge and Donald as two of the greatest adventurers of all time.
 Having spent most of her life sheltered from the outside world by her grandmother, Webby's curiosity drives her towards new experiences as the boys' arrival in McDuck Manor finally causes Beakley to allow her more freedom.
 While the boys find her slightly intimidating upon their first meeting, they soon accept her as a close friend and surrogate sister, as her optimism and energy often help encourage them.
 In the series finale "The Last Adventure!", it is revealed that Webby is actually a clone of Scrooge originally named "April", and was created by F.O.W.L. to find the Papyrus of Binding for them until she was rescued and raised by Beakley.
 Upon learning of this, Scrooge happily accepts Webby as his daughter.